adobe/franklin-json-ingestion-service/docs/service-goals.md

 # Source of content

 By definition this service ingest some JSON from some provider (in our case AEM author).
-In this case it will receive an JSON export from a given Content Fragment or Content Fragment Model eventually.
+In this case it will receive a JSON export from a given Content Fragment or Content Fragment Model eventually.

 - **cfm.gql**: an export from Odin AEM author environment json from existing Content Fragment source. **fully hydrated**
   - **example**: /content/dam/ccsurfaces/AppCatalog/en_US/a/b/c.cfm.gql.json